KyryloTaher/phylogen/README.md

 streamlit run streamlit_app.py
 ```

 Provide your NCBI API key and a taxon name (e.g. `Potyvirus`).
-The app will produce three downloadable files:
+The app will
+produce three downloadable files:

-- `<Taxon_Name>.fasta` – all sequences with host, country, collection date and release date in the headers.
+- `<Taxon_Name>.fasta` – all sequences with isolate, host, country,
+  collection date and release date in the headers.
+Metadata is gathered from
+  both `esummary` and GenBank records to ensure these fields are populated when
+  available.
 - `<Taxon_Name>_refseq.fasta` – the RefSeq sequence for the taxon (if available).
 - `<Taxon_Name>_features.txt` – list of features (UTRs, CDS, mat_peptides, etc.) from the RefSeq record.